Tether

 2. Select Get started.

-3. Use Tether-Sync as the app name.
+3. Use Tether as the app name.

 4. Choose your support email.